sans-blue-team/sec455-wiki/Tools/Elasticsearch.md

 discovery.zen.ping.unicast.hosts: ["10.0.0.2", "10.0.0.3", "10.0.0.4"]
 ```

-Remember. it is **very important** to set the minimum master nodes that must be visibile to avoid split brain.
+Remember, it is **very important** to set the minimum master nodes that must be visibile to avoid split brain.
 The formula for the correct amount is (master-eligible nodes/2) + 1.
 FOr a 3 node cluster, use 2, for a 10 node cluster, use 6, etc.

 Example:
 ```bash